victornpb/drag-and-resize/README.md

 drag-and-resize
 ===============

-My was my first time implementing drag and resize on the web before jquery was even a thing.
-I remember I implemented this without looking at any other code.
+This was my first time implementing drag and resize on the web before, this was before jquery was even a thing.
+I remember I implemented this without looking at any other code, drag interfaces wasn't popular at all at the time (on the web at least).
 At the time I used IE6 as my main browser, I'm surprised that it still works to this day.

 http://victornpb.github.io/drag-and-resize/